Reporter Outreach Logo

 • What you see when you manually search isn't what everyone sees.
 Location, browser history, and device all change results — so always use a dedicated rank tracker for accurate data.

 • In 2026, checking rankings is only half the picture.
-AI Overviews now appear in roughly 25% of searches, and brands cited there often get more visibility than the #1 organic result.
+AI Overviews and AI search engines now sit above organic results, and brands cited there often get more visibility than the #1 ranking.

 • Knowing where you rank is step one.
 The real question is why you rank there — and that almost always comes down to authority gaps you can close with the right backlink strategy.